cozy/cozy-settings/README.md

 You can now run the watch task and your project will hot-reload each times a cozy-ui source file is touched.

-[Cozy-client-js] is our API library that provides an unified API on top of the cozy-stack.
-If you need to develop / hack cozy-client-js in parallel of your application, you can use the same trick that we used with [cozy-ui]: yarn linking.

 ### Tests

 Tests are run by [mocha] under the hood, and written using [chai] and [sinon].
 You can easily run the tests suite with: